8 Ways to Make It Look Like You’re Home And Fool Burglars

 Take Care of Newspapers and Mail

-An overflowing mailbox or an untouched newspaper in the driveway is instant burglar bait.
-Before you head out, you can call the post office (or go online) and request that they hold your mail until you return.
-This is another reason why it’s helpful to have neighbors you’re comfortable enlisting to help you out.
-Ask someone on your street to pick up and hang on to your mail and newspapers.
-Particularly sneaky burglars may even leave a flyer or restaurant menu at your door and keep track of how long it takes you to retrieve it, so tell your neighbors to keep an eye out for that, too.
-These home-security tips could protect your house from a break-in.
+An overflowing mailbox or untouched newspapers in the driveway offer instant burglar bait.
+Before you head out, contact the post office and request they hold your mail until you return.
+This is another reason to enlist helpful neighbors.
+Ask someone on your street to pick up your mail and papers.

 Look Into Lawn Maintenance